 - BERT can hypothesize what the next sentence might be

 - The BERT framework was open-sourced as “Vanilla BERT” by Google and is getting further developed by companies like Microsoft or Facebook, each one fine-tuning it for their own purposes

 In my opinion, the application of BERT for search will, in the near future, highly impact content quality: the better Google gets at understanding words and phrases in its respective context, the better it can judge on quality and correspondence to search intents.

 Google’s just got lightyears ahead in determining content quality.

-PPD: Get your video SEO audit for your site today and start improving your site’s SEO!
+PPD: See our video SEO audit and start improving your site’s SEO!